sjakthol/aws-sagemaker-templates/README.md

 ## Features

-* CloudFormation templates for setting up infrastructure needed to use Amazon Sagemaker securely in a multi-tenant environment.
+* CloudFormation templates for setting up infrastructure needed to use Amazon SageMaker securely in a multi-tenant environment.
 * CloudFormation templates that allow users to manage their own Amazon SageMaker resources in a secure fashion.